cscart/docs/en/developer_guide/core/multiple_storefronts.rst

 * **Storefront URL**—the domain of the storefront, like *example.com*.
 If the storefront is situated in a subfolder, you must specify it too, for example, *example.com/stores/*.
 This parameter defines the storefront in the customer area.

-* **Secure storefront URL**—defines the storefront in the customer area for secure connection.
-It is usually the same as Storefront URL.

 CS-Cart uses the following database tables to store the information about storefronts:

 * **cscart_companies**—the main parameters of a storefront